People who have AIDS are much more likely to get certain types of cancer than people

 Other steps can help prevent some other types of AIDS-related cancers:

-Not smoking and avoiding secondhand smoke to lower your risk for lung cancer
+Not smoking and avoiding secondhand smoke to lower your risk for lung cancer and some

 Limiting your sex partners, using condoms, and not smoking to lower the risk for cervical